 Dermabrasion is used for acne scar removal and to treat skin imperfections like wrinkles.
 Dermabrasion can only be performed by a qualified medical professional, as it involves removing the top several layers of skin.
 New skin grows over a period of weeks to replace the damaged layers.

 There are a number of mild chemical peels available over the counter, but acne scar removal requires a stronger peel typically administered by a doctor or dermatologist.
 Trichloroacetic acid (TCA) peels are slightly stronger than alpha hydroxy acid (AHA) peels and may be used for acne scar treatment.
 The strongest type, phenol peels, may cause significant swelling and require up to two weeks of recovery time at home.
 Neither are recommended for people with active severe acne.

-Temporary skin fillers have been used for years for acne scar treatment, but a permanent dermal filler was approved for use by the FDA just last summer.
-Designed to remove moderate to severe acne scarring, Bellafill is made up of 80% collagen to replace lost volume and 20% polymethylmethacrylate, which helps your body heal by boosting protein production.
+Temporary skin fillers have been used for years for acne scar treatment, but a permanent dermal filler was approved for use by the FDA only recently.
+Designed to remove moderate to severe acne scarring, Bellafill is made up of 80 percent collagen to replace lost volume and 20 percent polymethylmethacrylate, which helps your body heal by boosting protein production.